sfstoolbox/theory/d_wfs/index.rst

 to choose the active secondary sources, especially for circular or spherical geometries, the focused source also needs a direction :math:`\n_\text{s}`.

-The driving function for a focused source is given by the time-reversed versions of the driving function for a point source :eq:`time-wfs-point` and
+The driving function for a focused source is given by the td-reversed versions of the driving function for a point source :eq:`td-wfs-point` and
-:eq:`time-wfs-point-25d` as
+:eq:`td-wfs-point-25d` as

 .. math::
     :label: fd-wfs-focused-3d